Behavioral Marketing Strategist

 A Behavioral Approach to Marketing Strategy

-Most Marketing Is Built
+Most Marketing Is Built Around Who Someone Is.

 Demographics.
 Personas.
 Interests.
 Identity.
 That's useful — but it's incomplete.
 Because behavior doesn't happen at the level of identity.
 It happens in moments.